lindsaypoirier/STS-115/lab4.md

 ```

 Do you need to/ can you filter the data to the relevant
 timeframe/geography/category prior to downloading it?
-If so, do the
-following:

-> You may need to create an account in the data portal in order to
-> filter the data prior to download.
+You may need to
+create an account in the data portal in order to filter the data prior
+to download.
+If this is the case:

 1. Create an account.
 2. Filter and Save the data.
 3. Download the filtered file as a csv.

 Otherwise, just go ahead and download the data.
-Move the data to
-Documents \> Github \> STS115\_Course\_Project \> datasets.

 ## Data Formatting and Importing